aruanurag/publicclouds/_posts/2021-04-03-AWS-Architect-Associate.md

 - When terminated the dat is also lost
 - With EC2 hibernate all the inMemory (RAM) state is preserved which makes the restart really fast

+### EBS Volume
+- Elastic Block Store
+- Network drive that can be attached to the EC2 instance
+- They are netork drive so there is some network latency
+- Can only be assigned to one at a time, but can be detached and attached to other one.
+- Bind to one Availabilty Zone
+- Can take a EBS Snapshot which is basically a backup
+- EBS RAID -

+### EC2 instance store
+- Attached to the EC2 instance.
+So high perfomance and no latency.
+- Are ephemeral in nature so data goes away with EC2 instance.

+### EFS _ Elastic File System
+- managed File System
+- Netwrok File System
+- Can be shared by multiple instances
+- Expensive but pay only for the usage
+- Works with EC2 across multiple instances

 ## Security Groups